aaronpowell/aaronpowell.github.io/src/content/posts/2023-03-16-graphql-on-azure-part-12-graphql-as-a-service.md

 In this post we've looked at how to use GraphQL as a service on Azure, using the Data API builder project.
 It's a really cool project that allows you to quickly get up and running with a GraphQL API (or REST if that's your preference, but this series is **GraphQL** on Azure, not **REST** on Azure 😝).

-With a few commands we can scaffold up DAb, define what the data schema we want to export looks like, connect to an existing database and then start serving up data.
+With a few commands we can scaffold up DAB, define what the data schema we want to export looks like, connect to an existing database and then start serving up data.

 Go check out [the official announcement](https://devblogs.microsoft.com/azure-sql/data-api-builder-for-azure-sql-databases-public-preview?{{<cda>}}), and [the GitHub repo](https://aka.ms/dab), the [docs](https://aka.ms/dabdocs) and [the samples](https://github.com/Azure-Samples/data-api-builder) and give it a try!